Introduction to counselling and psychotherapy (D12)

 This award winning part time course will introduce you to the fundamental aspects of child, adolescent and family mental healthcare and practice,...Find out more

-This innovative, multidisciplinary course is validated by the University of Essex and is for professionals working with adolescents, young people...Find out more
+This innovative, multidisciplinary course is validated by the University of Essex, accredited by the Association of Family Therapy and is for...Find out more